Tsar Bomba: Development

-The development of a super-powerful bomb began in 1956 and was carried out in two stages.
-At the first stage, from 1956 to 1958, it was "product 202", which was developed in the recently-created NII-1011.
+The development of a very large bomb began in 1956 and was carried out in two stages.
+At the first stage, from 1956 to 1958, it was "product 202", which was developed in the recently created NII-1011.
 The modern name of NII-1011 is the "Russian Federal Nuclear Center or the All-Russian Scientific Research Institute of Technical Physics" (RFNC-VNIITF).
-According to the official history of the institute, the order on the creation of a research institute in the system of the Ministry of Medium Machine Building was signed on April 5, 1955; work at the NII-1011 began a little later.
+According to the official history of the institute, the order on the creation of a research institute in the system of the Ministry of Medium Machine Building was signed on 5 April 1955; work at the NII-1011 began a little later.

-At the second stage of development, from 1960 to a successful test in 1961, the bomb was called "item 602" and was developed at KB-11 (VNIIEF), V. B. Adamsky was developing, and besides him, the physical scheme was developed by Andrei Sakharov, Yu.
+At the second stage of development, from 1960 to a successful test in 1961, the bomb was called "item 602" and was developed at KB-11 (VNIIEF), V. B. Adamsky was developing, and the physical scheme was developed by Andrei Sakharov, Yu.
 N. Babaev, Yu.
-N. Smirnov, Yu.
+N. Smirnov, and Yu.
 A. Trutnev.

 Product 202

-After the successful test of the RDS-37, KB-11 employees (Sakharov, Zeldovich, and Dovidenko) performed a preliminary calculation and, on February 2, 1956, they handed over to N. I. Pavlov, a note with the parameters for charges of 150 MtonTNT and the possibility of increasing the power to 1 GtonTNT.
+After the successful test of the RDS-37, KB-11 employees (Sakharov, Zeldovich, and Dovidenko) performed a preliminary calculation and, on 2 February 1956, they handed over to N. I. Pavlov, a note with the parameters for charges of 150 MtonTNT and the possibility of increasing the power to 1 GtonTNT.

 After the creation in 1955 of the second nuclear center – NII-1011, in 1956, by a resolution of the Council of Ministers, the center was assigned the task of developing an ultra-high-power charge, which was called "Project 202".

-On March 12, 1956, a draft Joint Resolution of the Central Committee of the Communist Party of the Soviet Union (CPSU Central Committee) and the Council of Ministers of the Soviet Union on the preparation and testing of the 202 product was adopted.
+On 12 March 1956, a draft Joint Resolution of the Central Committee of the Communist Party of the Soviet Union (CPSU Central Committee) and the Council of Ministers of the Soviet Union on the preparation and testing of the 202 product was adopted.
 The project planned to develop a version of the RDS-37 with a capacity of 30 MtonTNT.

 RDS-202 was designed with a maximum calculated power release of 50 MtonTNT, with a diameter of 2.1 m, a length of 8 m, weighing 26 t with a parachute system and structurally coordinated with the Tu-95-202 carrier aircraft specially converted for its use.
-On June 6, 1956, the NII-1011 report described the RDS-202 thermonuclear device with a design power of up to 38 MtonTNT with the required task of 20–30 MtonTNT.
+On 6 June 1956, the NII-1011 report described the RDS-202 thermonuclear device with a design power of up to 38 MtonTNT with the required task of 20–30 MtonTNT.
 In reality, this device was developed with an estimated power of 15 MtonTNT, after testing the products "40GN", "245" and "205" its tests were deemed inappropriate and canceled.